 - Hungry children suffer from four times as many health problems.

 - Hunger has a negative impact on a child’s ability to learn.

 - Children with poor nutrition suffer from decreased brain power and productivity.

 - Children who are hungry have difficulty fighting infection.

-- Increased likelihood of social and behavioral problems in school.
+- Hunger increases the likelihood of social and behavioral problems in school.

-To fulfill our mission, our volunteer-driven organization supports four programs.
+To fulfill our mission, our volunteer-driven organization supports three programs:

-- 1 in 5 children in Iowa under the age of 18 are food insecure.
+- 1 in 7 children in Iowa under the age of 18 is food insecure.
 Food insecure means families do not have enough food to fully meet basic needs at all times.

-- 30 percent of the students in the West Des Moines Community School District participate in federal meal programs
+- 33% of the students in the West Des Moines Community Schools participate in the federal meal programs.

-- There are no weekend congregate meal sites in the communities served by the West Des Moines Community School district.
+- There are no weekend congregate meal sites in the communities served by the West Des Moines Community Schools.